vegaprotocol/documentation/docs/releases/overview.md

 #### Security vulnerability

 :::caution Security vulnerability
 A security vulnerability was identified that allows a malicious validator (consensus or pending) to trick the Vega network into re-processing past Ethereum events from Vega’s Ethereum bridge.
 To find out more please see the [security advisory - GHSA-8rc9-vxjh-qjf2](https://github.com/vegaprotocol/vega/security/advisories/GHSA-8rc9-vxjh-qjf2).
-Please ensure, if running a node, the version has been upgraded to 0.71.6.
+Please ensure, if running a node, the version has been upgraded to 0.71.6, in which the vulnerability has been fixed.
 :::

 #### Critical fixes